 Entering and Exiting the Platform

-An easy way to mitigate risks prior to starting work, is selecting a scissor lift that is, not only the right size for type of work you’ll be doing, but selecting a scissor lift that has a low step-in height and an entry door that is the full height of the rails, like Hy-Brid Lifts Pro and Zero-Turn Series scissor lifts.
-The low step in height makes it easier to load the platform and safer to enter and exit.
+An easy way to mitigate risks prior to starting work is selecting a scissor lift that is, not only the right size for the type of work you’ll be doing but selecting a scissor lift that has a low step-in height and an entry door that is the full height of the rails, like Hy-Brid Lifts Pro and Zero-Turn Series scissor lifts.
+The low step-in height makes it easier to load the platform and safer to enter and exit.
 The full height entry door allows the operator to enter the platform without having to crouch under a fixed bar.

 Slide-Out Deck Extension

 Slide-out deck extensions are a great way for workers to extend over job site obstacles and into hard-to-reach areas.
 Often the deck extension will be engaged with a pedal on the deck.
 Then the platform will be pushed out, into place with the arms.
 This operation can be made more difficult when debris jams up the rollers and it is even harder to push the platform.
 Because you only have one foot on the platform deck, care should be taken not to lose balance.